Skip to content

 convolve_exact

-Perform exact convolution of two Bezier random variables using numerical integration.
+Perform convolution of two Bezier random variables using numerical integration.

 This method generates a grid of points and computes the exact CDF at each point using the exact_cdf_two_bezierv method, then fits a Bezierv to the resulting CDF values.